 Pictured Recipe: Crispy Chickpea Grain Bowl with Lemon Vinaigrette

 Know that taste and smell changes often go away in time

 If you've recently recovered from a cold, flu or another virus, you might be frustrated to find that your sense of taste and smell is still a little off days or weeks later.
 In these circumstances, it's likely that your senses will soon return to normal.

 If you're experiencing taste changes due to aging, smoking, ongoing cancer treatments or medication used to treat a chronic condition, it may be the case that you'll be dealing with those taste changes long term.
 Experiment to figure out what foods taste good, and build your meal plans accordingly.
-Be careful not to add too much salt to foods, as getting too much sodium can have negative health effects.
+Be mindful about adding salt to foods, as getting too much sodium may have negative health effects.
 And while it's natural to gravitate toward sweet flavors in these circumstances, try to opt for naturally sweet foods whenever possible as opposed to always reaching for desserts or treats with lots of added sugar.